endurantgames/cosmiclegends/src/power_stunts.md

 Facet to Outwit a foe -- increases your roll's Effectiveness by 1 Success, even if you rolled 0 Successes.

-## Core Power Words {#toc-power-words-core}

-In addition to your six Personal Power Words, your hero also has two **Core Power Words** common to all members of your class.
-You can use these as you would any other Power Words in Power Displays, Power Stunts, and Power Combos.

-You can also use one of your Core Power Words as a *third* Power Word in a Power Stunt.
-Doing so costs 1 additional point of Might, and adds another 1 Success to the Effectiveness of a roll.

-By spending 1 *more* Might point you can add your other Core Power Word as a *fourth* Power Word in a Power Stunt.
-Collectively this gives a bonus of 3 Successes on the rolls Effectiveness, but also costs you 3 Might points.

-For example,

 ## Power Combos {#toc-power-combos}

 A **Power Combo** is a Power Stunt where two or more heroes work